opulo-inc/leash/README.md

         # If you need more control, you can use lumen.finishMoves() which blocks until
         # the Lumen's command queue is empty
         lumen.finishMoves()
-        # You can then use any other delays or timing functions afterwards
+        # You can then use any other python specific delays or timing functions afterwards
         time.sleep(1)

         # Pumps